 The advantage of BRT systems: They are quick to set up, inexpensive and flexible.
 They reduce traffic density, lower exhaust and noise emissions, increase travelling speeds and generally improve the quality of life.

 Daimler Buses was one of the pioneers of such systems with the introduction of a BRT system in the Australian city of Adelaide around 30 years ago.
-Experts estimate that there are now around 180 BRT systems with a total of around 40 000 buses around the world.
-These alone carry around 30 million passengers each day.
+Experts estimate that there are now around 185 BRT systems with a total of around 40 000 buses around the world.
+These alone carry over 30 million passengers each day.

 BRT lines: successful on every continent